IntrepidPursuits/sherpa/blog/authenticating_a_rails_api_part_1.md

 end
 ```

-will give us a route to the `v1/userss#create` controller action.
 In that action, we'll use a `SignUpUser` service and an `AuthenticationSerializer` to serialize the user into JSON:

 ```ruby
 # app/controllers/v1/users_controller.rb